Overview of Cerebral Palsy

 Cerebral palsy (CP) is classified as spastic, athetoid, ataxic, or mixed.
 These classifications reflect the type of movement disturbance displayed by the patient.

-- Spastic CPstiff, permanently contracted muscles; 50% to 75% of cases
+- Spastic CPstiff, permanently contracted muscles; 50 to 75 percent of cases

-- Athetoid CP (also called dyskinetic cerebral palsy)slow, uncontrolled, writhing movements; 10% to 20% of cases
+- Athetoid CP (also called dyskinetic cerebral palsy)slow, uncontrolled, writhing movements; 10 to 20 percent of cases

-- Ataxic CPpoor coordination, balance, and depth perception; 5% to 10% of cases
+- Ataxic CPpoor coordination, balance, and depth perception; 5 to 10 percent of cases

-- Mixed CPtwo or more types present; 10% of cases (percentage may be higher)
+- Mixed CPtwo or more types present; about 10 percent of cases (percentage may be higher)

 Incidence of Cerebral Palsy